allenai/natural-instructions/tasks/README.md

 `task301_record_question_generation` | Given a passage, generate a fill-in-the-gap question based on it | Question Generation `task302_record_classification` | Given a passage and a question, classify the answer to the question based on the options | Classification
 `task303_record_incorrect_answer_generation` | Given a passage and a question, write an incorrect answer for the question | Incorrect Answer Generation
+`task305_jeopardy_answer_generation_normal.json` | Given a category and a trivia clue of relatively easy difficulty, generate the best answer. | Answer Generation
+`task306_jeopardy_answer_generation_double.json` | Given a category and a trivia clue of relatively medium difficulty, generate the best answer. | Answer Generation
+`task307_jeopardy_answer_generation_final.json` | Given a category and a trivia clue of relatively hard difficulty, generate the best answer. | Answer Generation
+`task308_jeopardy_answer_generation_all.json` | Given a category and a trivia clue of varying difficulties, generate the best answer. | Answer Generation
 `task312_EuroParl_sv_en_translation` | Given a Swedish sentence, convert it into English. | Translation `task313_EuroParl_en_sv_translation` | Given a Swedish sentence, convert it into English. | Translation `task314_EuroParl_sv-en_classification` | Given a Swedish sentence and its corresponding English, classify whether it is correct or not by providing 'Yes' or 'No' | Classification